catdieval/user-workflow-and-user-stories/user-story-1.md

 - h1 heading with "PLOTDATA".
 - h2 heading with "Step 1: Decide what type of chart.".
 - List (without bullet points) of images corresponding to examples of each type of chart, with corresponding deepskyblue button named after the type of chart, displayed in a row with possibility of wrapping.
+- Button with text "Next".
 - The elements do not extend to each end of the page, but are centered in the middle.

 ## Acceptance criteria

+- [ ] Clicking on the button for a chart type shows an alert message to inform the user which type of chart was selected.
-- [ ] Clicking on a button saves the text of the button to a clickedChartType variable.
+- [ ] The "Next" button stays disabled until the user has clicked on the button for a chart type.
-- [ ] Clicking on a button brings the user to the page with the data upload.
+- [ ] Clicking on the "Next" button brings the user to the page with the data upload.

 ## Tasks

+### Creation of chart-types subfolder in the assets folder and creation of images

 - [ ] Inside the assets folder create a chart-types folder.